arduino/docs-content/content/arduino-cloud/11.application-notes/cloud-relay-control/cloud-relay-control.md

 1. Create a new Thing, by clicking on the **"Create Thing"** button.
 2. Click on the **"Select Device"** in the **"Associated Devices"** section of your Thing.
 Your previously configured device will appear from the list.
-3. In the network section, enter your network credentials.
+3. If you want to change the network credentials go to the [device page](https://app.arduino.cc/devices).

 ***Learn more about Things in the [Things documentation](/arduino-cloud/cloud-interface/things).***